|

 July 3, 1991, the National Academy of Sciences' Institute of Medicine

-Rubella Vaccines,1 in response to a congressional request to review
+and Rubella Vaccines,1 in response to a congressional request

-evidence about a set of serious adverse events and immunization with
+to review evidence about a set of serious adverse events and immunization

-pertussis and rubella vaccines.
-The request originated in the 1986
+with pertussis and rubella vaccines.
+The request originated in

-purpose was to establish a federal compensation scheme for persons
+whose primary purpose was to establish a federal compensation

 Over